mackerelio/mkr/README.md

 [travis]: http://travis-ci.org/mackerelio/mkr
 [godocs]: http://godoc.org/github.com/mackerelio/mkr

-mkr - Command Line Tool For Mackerel in Go.
+mkr - Command Line Tool For Mackerel written in Go.

 # DESCRIPTION

-mkr is a command-line interface tool for [Mackerel API](http://help-ja.mackerel.io/entry/spec/api/v0) written in Go language. mkr helps you to free your daily troublesome server operations and accelerates to leverage Mackerel and the Unix tools. mkr output format is JSON, so you can filter it by JSON processor such as [jq](http://stedolan.github.io/jq/).
+mkr is a command-line interface tool for the [Mackerel API](http://help-ja.mackerel.io/entry/spec/api/v0) written in Go. mkr helps to automate tedious daily server operations to best leverage Mackerel's and Unix's tools. mkr output format is JSON, so it can be filtered with a JSON processor such as [jq](http://stedolan.github.io/jq/).

 # INSTALLATION